todtec/SC153401/README.md

 # SC153401
-This Repository contains the files for bioinformatic workshop in class SC113603 Molecular Biology
+This Repository contains the files for bioinformatic workshop in class SC153401